asolntsev/asolntsev.github.io/en/video.md

 category: en
 ---

-Below is a full list of my talks at conferences and user groups in english.
+Below is a full list of my talks at conferences and user groups _in english_.

 # 2015
 * * *